harmen91/shuffleArray/readme.txt

 This is a tool to shuffle an array of words based on an input secret seed and array length.
 It is written in python3 and deployed on docker on 20210106.
 The docker container has the same python and numpy libraries pre-installed used during the inital creation of this tool, but you can run this script without docker as well.
-Make sure to have the correct numpy version as it might change in the future and impact the randomness of the input seed, thus giving a totally different array if you try to recreate the same array based on a unique input seed.
+Make sure to have the correct numpy version as it might change in the future and impact the randomness of the input, thus giving a totally different array if you try to recreate the same array based on a unique input.

 ---